 Get out your barbeques, fireworks and swim suits!
 It is Independence Day in the U.S.A.
 Here are a few themed math worksheets to help you get in the spirit of things and to help you practice your math.

-Nunavut Day math worksheets on a variety of math topics.
+Nunavut Day math worksheets (July 9)

 Celebrate the territory of Nunavut with these special math worksheets.
 Nunavut was officially recognized as a distinct territory on July 9, 1993 with the Nunavut Act.
 Nunavut became a separate territory in 1999.

-Remembrance Day is a memorial day to remember and honour those who fought and those who died in war serving their country.
+Veterans/Remembrance Day is a memorial day to remember and honour those who fought and those who died in war serving their country.
 It was originally established after World War I and is recognized every year on November 11.
 The Cartesian Art Poppy below is an activity students can make using their knowledge of coordinate points and plots.
 Additionally, students can colour the poppy and use it for other purposes other than math (e.g. a memorial display).